DataDog/integrations-core/ecs_fargate/README.md

 },
 ```

-This will convert serialized JSON from the `log:` field into top-level fields.
+This converts serialized JSON from the `log:` field into top-level fields.
 See the AWS sample [Parsing container stdout logs that are serialized JSON][34] for more details.

 #### AWS logDriver